tweag/guides/README.md

 Guides is maintained by [Tweag I/O](http://tweag.io/).

-The names and logos for Tweag I/O are trademarks of EURL Tweag.
+The names and logos for Tweag I/O are trademarks of Tweag I/O Limited.

 Have questions?
 Need help?
 Tweet at [@tweagio](http://twitter.com/tweagio).